• Blog

 Udhay

 Udhay brings 6+ years of experience on content and SEO.
-Before TargetBay, Udhay was with a SaaS Marketplace helping more than 80 SaaS products launch and acquire early-stage users.
-As a content marketer, Udhay now joins hands with the TargetBay marketing team helping eCommerce store owners increase customer acquisition, revenue, and retention.
-BTW, he's the voice inside your head rn.
+Before TargetBay, Udhay worked with SaaS companies helping them launch and acquire early-stage users.
+As a content marketer with TargetBay, he helps eCommerce store owners increase customer acquisition, revenue, and retention.